 PADI was created over 50 years ago by two friends who wanted to develop a system for anyone to learn how to scuba dive.
 Its training programmes produces comfortable, confident divers who are ready for underwater adventure.

 When PADI needed new investment, it wanted a partner whose interest in the company was more than financial.
 Conservation has been part of PADI’s mission since day one.
 Its Pillars of Change programme activates the diver community to look after the ocean for the long run.

 As PADI’s adviser, Deutsche Bank worked closely with the management team to understand what they were looking for.
 “It’s like a marriage.
 There has to be chemistry and fit between partner and management team,” explains Bob Kitts from the bank’s Global Banking, M&A and Advisory team.

-Intensive due diligence on candidates from North America, Europe, China and Hong Kong helped build the foundation for a successful relationship.
+Intensive due diligence on candidates from North America, Europe and China helped build the foundation for a successful relationship.
 Months of dialogue, marketing and negotiation secured a new long-term investor who shares PADI’s values and supports its commitment to be a force for good.

 We take a very hands-on approach with a client in an M&A situationBob Kitts, Deutsche Bank